 Beginning the journey into gardening is a beautiful and powerful threshold to pass through.
 A journey that requires planning, dedication, work and paying attention.
-The pay off is literally a continual harvest of lessons, joy, nature connection and of course delicious vegetables and herbs!
+The pay off is literally a continual harvest of lessons, joy, nature connection and of course delicious vegetables, herbs and flowers!

 We always encourage starting where there is a natural overlap between what you love to eat and what is easy to grow.
 When those two come together, gardening becomes both practical and deeply satisfying.

 Over time, you may find yourself growing crops you never expected simply because they thrive so well.
 And sometimes, you may choose to grow something more challenging simply because you love it.
-Both are part of the journey.
+This is part of the never-ending journey of gardening.

-Every growing region has its gifts.
-When we learn to work with our climate and region the garden becomes far more abundant and enjoyable.
+Every growing region has its gifts and when we learn to work within our climate and region the garden becomes far more abundant and enjoyable.
+Yes, pushes edges of what can be grown is also part of the growing journey, but as a beginner, we don't recommend that yet.

 At the heart of every thriving garden are four essentials: soil, water, air, and sunlight.

 Sunlight is your garden’s energy source.
-Leafy greens can thrive with less sun, while fruiting crops require more.
-Take time to observe how light moves through your space before planting is key.
+Leafy greens can thrive with less sun, while fruiting crops like peppers and tomatoes require more.
+Take time to observe how light moves through your garden.
+Observation is key.

 You can grow a garden almost anywhere that receives at least 6 hours of sunlight per day.